binarykitchen/videomail-client/README.md

 [![Build Status](https://travis-ci.org/binarykitchen/videomail-client.svg?branch=master)](https://travis-ci.org/binarykitchen/videomail-client)

-A revolutionary node.js module which enables you to record videos directly in the browser, wohooo!

-Finally you can encode any webcam recordings into MP4 and WebM within seconds.
-This without the need for Flash, Java nor any other crap.
+Finally you can encode any webcam recordings from your browser window into MP4 and WebM within seconds.
+This without the need for Flash, Java nor any other.
+Just JavaScript.

 ## Demo / Fully working version